-Across Cambodia, extraction barges mine sand from the Mekong River to feed a construction boom that has transformed the capital’s skyline.
-However, Cambodia’s appetite for sand has also become a paradox: it’s a crucial ingredient in rapid development, but it’s also come at a cost for communities whose lives are intensely dependent on the Mekong.
+Across Cambodia, extraction barges dredge sand from the Mekong River to fuel a construction boom that has dramatically reshaped the capital’s skyline.
+Yet, while sand has also driven rapid development, it also jeopardises communities whose livelihoods are closely tied to the Mekong.

-Scientists have warned that excessive sand mining is increasing the likelihood of the Mekong’s banks collapsing and inducing shrinkage of the Tonle Sap lake, the world’s largest inland fishery.
-At the local level, mining is increasing competition for space on the river as communities share their fishing grounds with networks of extraction barges.
-Families living on the capital’s surrounding lakes and wetlands – many of which have already been filled in by sand for real estate projects – have either been evicted or will be.
+Scientists have cautioned that excessive sand mining is heightening the risk of the Mekong’s banks eroding and contributing to the shrinkage of Tonle Sap Lake, the world's largest inland fishery.
+On the ground, mining activities are intensifying competition for river space, as local communities are forced to share their fishing grounds with networks of extraction barges.
+Families living on the peripheries of the capital’s lakes and wetlands – many of which have already been filled in for real estate developments – face eviction or displacement.

-Cambodia’s intense appetite for sand poses the need for foresight when balancing short-sighted economic gains with environmental and community impacts on a river already on a knife-edge.
+Cambodia's intense demand for sand highlights the critical need to weigh short-term economic gains against the environmental and community impacts on a river already on a knife-edge.

 This project was made as part of a collaboration with researchers at the University of Southampton.
 The series is published in the Royal Geographical Society’s online collection and was also screened as part of the open programme at the 2022 Angkor Photo Festival.